antimof/UxPlay/README.txt

 (b) with MacPorts: "sudo port install gstreamer1-gst-plugins-base
     gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad
     gstreamer1-gst-libav".
-The MacPorts GStreamer is built to use X11, so must be run from an XQuartz terminal, can use ZOOMFIX, and needs option "-vs ximagesink".
+The MacPorts GStreamer is built to use X11, so uxplay must be run from an XQuartz terminal, can use ZOOMFIX, and needs option "-vs ximagesink".
 On an older unibody MacBook Pro, the default resolution wxh = 1920x1080 was too large for the non-retina display, but using option "-s 800x600" worked; However, the GStreamer pipeline is fragile against attempts to change the X11